-This is the ideal time to get out and enjoy one of so many New Zealand road trips.
+Anytime is the ideal time to get out and enjoy one of so many New Zealand road trips.
 We live in paradise, yet too many of us never explore our own country.
-The borders may be closed, but the impressive endless scenery, fascinating history, and cultural opportunities are waiting for us.
+Our impressive endless scenery, fascinating history, and cultural opportunities are waiting for us.
 Let go of whatever is stopping you and check out this list of fabulous road trips in New Zealand.

 Whether you chose one of the New Zealand itinerary suggestions below, or just a segment of it, you are pretty well guaranteed to discover something new and amazing.